 Subsidies for training existing employees are most often paid to employers, and not to the employees directly.
 This is because employers usually have a good sense of their skills needs and subsidies are designed to help them overcome barriers that prevent them from investing in those skills.
 In certain circumstances, however, it makes more sense to target the subsidy directly at the employee.
 In particular, many low-skilled workers receive little training and are stuck in poor quality jobs with low earnings, little job security and poor career prospects.
 By targeting training directly at such workers, governments can help them increase their chances of retaining their existing job and/or moving to a higher quality one.
 For this reason, such programmes are sometimes referred to as "retention and advancement" services.
-In countries where these programmes operate, they often target skills and/or occupations in high demand in the labour market.
+In countries where these programmes operate, they often target skills and/ or occupations in high demand in the labour market.

-• In Germany, workers without qualifications and workers who have spent at least four years working in a job unrelated to their initial training (Berufsentfremdung or "professional alienation") may receive funds from the government to retrain in an area with good labour market prospects.
+- In Germany, workers without qualifications and workers who have spent at least four years working in a job unrelated to their initial training (Berufsentfremdung or "professional alienation") may receive funds from the government to retrain in an area with good labour market prospects. - In Finland, adults with no vocational qualifications are exempted from paying fees for education and training that lead to competence-based qualifications (EUROPEAN COMMISSION/EACEA/EURYDICE, 2013).